luo3house/flutter_fc/README.md

 An easy way to create Functional Components (FC) in Flutter, with composable hooks.

-*The FC is in development.*
+*The FC has been deployed in some production app builds.*

 ## Features

-- ⏱️ Never wait code generation
+- ⏱️ Never wait for code generation
 - 🖨️ Never verbosing State***Widget classes
-- 📄 Tiny implementations
+- 📄 Tiny implementations without external deps
 - 🪝 With powerful composable hooks
 - 🐇 Speed up developing
 - 🧱 Hot reload